 The etiological assessment must be adapted to the symptoms.
 In no case is an exhaustive report justified:

-Herpes infection, mainly with HSV-1, is most frequently in the cause.
+Herpes infection, mainly with HSV-1, is most frequently the cause.
 This is most often a minor EM.
 Herpes lesions precede EM for a few days (7 to 10 days).
-In contrast, all herpes outbreaks are not accompanied by EM and some outbreaks of EM can be caused by asymptomatic herpes recurrences.
-Viral research is often negative at the moment of the diagnosis.
-In the case of a recurrence of EM, a herpes origin must be suspected.
+In contrast, all herpes outbreaks are not accompanied by EM, and some outbreaks of EM can be caused by asymptomatic herpes recurrences.
+Viral research is often negative at the moment of diagnosis.
+In the case of a recurrence of EM, herpes origin must be suspected.
 It is observed in 70% of cases of recurrent EM.
-In clinical practice, the diagnosis of the herpes origin is mainly based on the anamnesis.
+In clinical practice, the diagnosis of herpes origin is mainly based on anamnesis.